inorton/EDMCHits/README.txt

 Open up EDMC's Settings menu and go to the "Plugins" tab.
-Click "Open" and simply unpack the folders from the "Plugins" folder (in your downloaded zip) into thios folder.
+Click "Open" and simply unpack the folders from the "Plugins" folder (in your downloaded zip) into this folder.

+After unpacking you will need to "unblock" the EDMCOverlay.exe program, either by running it or using the file properties dialog (note! this is not signed yet).

-Once you have done this simply restart EDMC and you should see system updates each time you jump.
+Once you have done the above simply restart EDMC and you should see system updates each time you jump.

 Command Mode
 -------------